zocker-160/ifm/doc/usage.rst

 Then, if you have a personal initialization file, that is read.
 This file is found in the directory specified by your :envvar:`HOME` environment variable.
-On Unix-like systems it is called :file:`.ifmrc`, and on Win32 systems it is called :file:`ifm.ini`.
+It can be called :file:`.ifmrc` or :file:`ifm.ini`; if both exist, they are both read.
 You can use this file to customize the default variable settings for different types of output.

 Then input from the file(s) on the command-line is read.
 If no files were specified, :keyword:`stdin` is read.
 A filename equal to :file:`-` also